blankworker1/ALLOCATE/BOOK.md

 Someone had to give up wood to build the wheel.

-Someone had to give up time.
+Someone had to give up time to make it happen.

 When they did, the saved effort disappeared and the mill appeared.

 Capital was gone.

-A mill existed instead.
+And the mill existed instead.

 ---